CCPBioSim/CodeEntropy/docs/community_guide.rst

     pytest

-To only run the unit tests in a particular part of program.
-For example only running test for solute part.
+To only run the unit tests in a particular part of program, for example only running tests for the levels functions:

 .. code-block:: bash

-    pytest CodeEntropy/tests/test_CodeEntropy.py
+    pytest CodeEntropy/tests/test_CodeEntropy/test_levels.py

-To only run the a specific test. e.g.
+To only run the a specific test, e.g.:

 .. code-block:: bash

-    pytest CodeEntropy/tests/test_CodeEntropy.py::test_CodeEntropy_parser_labForces
+    pytest CodeEntropy/tests/test_CodeEntropy/test_levels.py::test_select_levels